A Survey on Deep Hashing Methods: Deep Supervised Hashing

-Almost all the works adopt that continuous relaxation by replacing sign function with tanh or sigmoid, and later in the test phase apply sign function to obtain final binary codes.
+Almost all the works adopt that continuous relaxation by smoothing the sign function using the sigmoid function or the hyperbolic tangent function, and apply sign function to obtain final binary codes later in the evaluation phase.
 The first typical way is quantization function by adding a penalty term in loss function, which is often formulated as $|||\bm{h}_i|-\bm{1}||_1$, or $-||\bm{h}_{i}||$ with tanh activation.
-This penalty term helps the neural network to obtain $sgn(\bm{h})\approx \bm{h}$.
-It's noticed that this loss can be considered as a novel prior for each hash code $h$ based on a symmetric variant of some distribution, e.g., bimodal Laplacian and Cauchy distribution.
-From this view, we can get some variants, e.g., pairwise quantization\cite{zhu2016deep} and Cauchy quantization loss\cite{cao2018deep}.
-If the loss function is a non-smooth function whose derivative is difficult to compute, a smooth surrogate can be adopted, e.g., \(|x| \approx \log (\cosh x)\), which helps get the smooth loss function\cite{zhu2016deep}.
-The second way is an alternative scheme, which decomposes the optimization into several sub-problems, which can be iteratively solved by using the alternating minimization method.
+This penalty term helps the neural network to obtain $sgn(\bm{h_i})\approx \bm{h_i}$. {Note that} this loss can be considered as a prior for every binary code $h_i$ on basis of a variant of certain distribution, e.g., bimodal Laplacian and Cauchy distribution.
+From this view, we can get a few variants, e.g., pairwise quantization \cite{zhu2016deep} and Cauchy quantization loss \cite{cao2018deep}.
+If the loss function is a non-smooth function and its derivative is hard to calculate, a modified version can be adopted instead, e.g., \(|x| \approx \log (\cosh x)\)~\cite{zhu2016deep}.
+The second way is an alternative scheme, which resolves the optimization into several sub-problems.
+Then, these sub-problems could be iteratively settled through alternating the minimization of objectives.
 In this alternative process, backpropagation can only work in one sub-problem and the other sub-problems can be solved by other optimization methods.
-For example, DSDH\cite{li2017deep} utilizes the discrete cyclic coordinate descend algorithm.
+For example, DSDH \cite{li2017deep} utilizes the discrete cyclic coordinate descend algorithm.
 These methods can keep the discrete constraint during the whole optimization process while it can not lead to end-to-end training, which has limited application for solving the unknown sub-problems.
-The third method is named continuation which utilizes a smooth activation function $y= tanh(\beta x)$ to approximate the discrete sign function by increasing $\beta$ \cite{cao2017hashnet}.
-There are some other ways to solve this problem by changing the calculation and the propagation of gradients, e.g., Greedy Hash\cite{su2018greedy} and Gradient Attention Network\cite{huang2019accelerate}, which improved the effectiveness and accuracy of deep supervised hashing.
+The third method is named continuation which utilizes a smoothed function $y= tanh(\beta x)$ to approach the discrete activation function by increasing $\beta$ \cite{cao2017hashnet}.
+There are some other ways to solve this problem by changing the calculation and the propagation of gradients, e.g., Greedy Hash \cite{su2018greedy} and Gradient Attention Network \cite{huang2019accelerate}, which improve the effectiveness and accuracy of deep supervised hashing.